Have you ever attempted to put an item into an array that requires moving half the items to create space?

 3. Insertion at a Specific Position

-This operation involves navigating to the desired position in the list and adjusting the pointers of the surrounding nodes to include the new node in the sequence.
+Insertion follows the same principle as before: we must first find the target position in the list and then update the pointers to include the new node in the linked sequence.

 Code Example: